dslab-epfl/klint/ReadMe.md

 Start from a copy of `nf/nop`, which is a no-op network function.
 Use the existing `nf/*` functions as inspiration.
+All environment interactions must use the abstractions in `env/`, especially memory allocations.

 To verify it, compile it as documented in `nf/` and use Klint on it as documented in `tool/`.